 PAY ATTENTION TO THIS ONE!!!!
 When the cravings start kicking in and your local store in the sticks is out of almond flour you are going to wish you had some on hand.

 Almond flour, coconut flour, psyllium husk and flax meal are the four flours and powders that we always always have on hand.
 Whether you want to make low carb bread, cookies, cakes or waffles you’ll need these.
+And, you can even make your own flax milk.

 Our local grocery store has started carrying some of these products but they charge an arm and half a leg for them.
 And, since low carb lifestyles have become a “thing”, they are frequently out of stock.